dodona-edu/papyros/README.md

 </p>

 Papyros is a programming scratchpad in the browser.
 It allows running code directly in your browser, no installation required.
-Right now, the focus in on providing a great experience for Python, while also supporting JavaScript.
+Right now, the focus is on providing a great experience for Python, while also supporting JavaScript.
 By taking away obstacles between students and coding, the learning experience becomes smoother and less error-prone.